Reetser/personal-blog-template/README.md

 - Video Playlist
 - more..

-## License
-This project is not intended for redistribution or commercial use.
-Please respect it as a personal website project.
 ## Credits
 I would like to thank the [following](https://github.com/Reetser/personal-blog/blob/main/credits.md).
 There creations help me to build this website, thank you.